mmaitland300/sofware_building_tutorial/README.md

 ```
 Key points:

-The Controller imports the FileService and FileOperationError from the Model.
+* The Controller imports the FileService and FileOperationError from the Model.
 It takes the base_dir (we'll define this in the View) and creates a FileService instance.
 Its methods (create_file, read_file, etc.) directly correspond to the user actions the View will trigger.
 Crucially, the Controller methods do very little logic themselves.
 They primarily:
 Receive requests from the View.
 Call the appropriate method on the FileService (Model).
-Catch FileOperationError from the Model and re-raise it for the View to handle and display to the user.
+Catch `FileOperationError` from the Model and re-raise it.
+This is a key aspect of the design.
+The Model (`FileService`) raises its own custom, consistent `FileOperationError` regardless of the specific underlying issue (`FileNotFoundError`, `PermissionError`, `FileExistsError`, general `OSError`, etc.).
+The Controller simply catches *this specific type* and passes it up to the View.
+This decouples the View from the low-level details of file system errors; the View only needs to know how to handle the application-specific `FileOperationError` (typically by showing its message to the user).
 Return data (like file content or file lists) from the Model back to the View.
 The Controller does not import tkinter.
 It has no knowledge of GUI widgets.
 Now we have the Model (file_service.py) handling file logic and the Controller (controller.py) ready to mediate.
 Next, we'll update the View (view.py) to use the Controller.